eXparity/hamcrest-date/README.md

 What is Hamcrest Date?
 -----------------
-Hamcrest Date is an extension library for the [Java Hamcrest][] matcher library
+Hamcrest Date is an extension library for the [Java Hamcrest][] matcher library which provides Matcher implementations for dates.

 Downloads
 ---------